It’s no secret that Leavenworth is a social place and we like to gather.

 Here is what you can expect:

-We’ve closed Front Street on weekends to vehicle traffic, leaving lots more space for pedestrian traffic.
+We’ve closed Front Street every day of the week to vehicle traffic, leaving lots more space for pedestrian traffic.
 Spread out and enjoy the truly European feel of our open walking area and colorful park and flower baskets.
+For your convenience, you will notice hand sanitizer stations around town.
 Parking is still available at all City lots and other downtown streets and side streets.

-You’ll find friendly faces and free masks (if you forget to bring yours) and sanitizing stations around town.
+If you forget to bring your mask, you’ll find friendly faces and free masks on weekends at our table in the park, or all week at the Visitor Center.
+With the recent statewide mandate by the Governor’s office, masks are now required inside public places and are also required in outside public places if you cannot socially distance.
 We a want you to feel safe and happy so you can enjoy your time with us.
-With the recent statewide mandate by the Governor’s office, masks are now required inside public places and are also required in outside public places if you cannot socially distance.

 Restaurants get to seat you now at limited occupancy with social distancing and they are happy to have you dine-in.
 Tip a little extra if you can, this has been hard for them.
 If take-out is more your speed they are happy to oblige.